 Kids can celebrate New Year’s, too!
-Include your children in the celebrations with these easy and delicious recipes when you celebrate New Year’s Eve with kids.
+Include your children in the celebrations with these easy and delicious New Year’s Eve Dinner Ideas to please the whole family.

 How have we grown?
 Where have we been?
 Where do we want to be?
 What do we want to do?

 As you consider how you will celebrate the passage of time this New Year’s, think about how to include your children.
-One way is to prepare a fun feast, or maybe even TWO.
+One way is to prepare a special New Year’s Eve Dinner for your family.

 We link memories to food.
-I think it has something to do with all the senses being stimulated, but food and their accompanying aromas and tastes can be linked with our memories, both good and bad.
+Food and the accompanying aromas and tastes can be linked with our memories, both good and bad.

-New Year’s is a great time to make some connections between great food and memorable times with your family.
-Check out these recipe ideas for celebrating New Year’s Eve with kids:
+New Year’s Eve Dinner and the meals following are a great time to make some connections between great food and memorable times with your family.

 No alcohol was consumed by children.
 It’s juice. 😉